ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 If the KDC is currently not able to serve this request, i.e. to generate new individual keying material for the requesting client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 4 ("No available node identifiers").

 If all verifications succeed, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT9), starts the complete group rekeying.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ18) and registered in {{iana-reg}}.